paonath/PH.WorkingDaysAndTime/README.md

 # PH.WorkingDaysAndTime

-A tiny c# utility for calculating work days and work time.
+A tiny c# utility for calculating workdays and worktime (Business Day Calculator).
 The code is written in .NET C#.

 Warning: this software is currently preview (beta): [v0.3](https://github.com/paonath/PH.WorkingDaysAndTime/releases/tag/v0.3)